Smart HVAC: How IoT Technologies Transform HVAC Systems

 - Sensors that collect the data.
 In HVAC, it is usually a smart thermostat.
 Motion sensors may be used as well since they help adjust the HVAC setting according to the room occupancy.

 - A hub that receives, stores, and analyses the information.
 As a rule, the data are processed by the cloud server although a local computer may also be used.

 - Controllers that regulate the HVAC activity.
-A remote controller may be installed on almost any HVAC unit: compressors, air handlers, heating, and cooling devices.
+A remote controller may be installed on almost any smart HVAC system: compressors, air handlers, heating, and cooling devices

 - A smartphone or tablet to access the HVAC system.